belastingdienst/opr-paas/docs/overview/core_concepts/capabilities.md

             min: {}
             max: {}
             ratio: 0
-          # For all Paas's with the argocd capability enabled, by default also set
+          # For all Paas's with the argocd capability defined, by default also set
           # these permissions for the specified service account
           default_permissions:
             argocd-argocd-application-controller: